gXiah/php-router/README.md

 - You will find in this document the following :
 	- A quick start guide
 	- An in-depth description
+	- A guide on how to create a new routine
 	- A list of planned modifications

 ### Quick start guide